dhananjaisharma10/Deep-Q-Learning/README.md

 - QNetwork: implements the Q learning algorithm by using a neural network for approximating the Q value function.
 - Replay_Memory: implements the replay buffer used to train the DQN agent.
-- DQN_Agent: implements the DQN algorith by combining Q learning with replay buffer
+- DQN_Agent: implements the DQN algorithm by combining Q learning with replay buffer.

-The module takes as argument the environment name as given in OpenAI gym.
-For example: `CartPole-v0` and `MountainCar-v0`.

 `cartpole.py` and `mountaincar.py` are the configuration files for environments `CartPole-v0` and `MountainCar-v0`, respectively.

+The module takes as argument the environment's config file as specified above.

 In order to run the code, please type the following command in terminal:
 ```
-python Q3-3-DQN/DQN_Implementation.py
+python Q3-3-DQN/DQN_Implementation.py --env <environment's .py config file>
 ```

-The module will also generate videos of the environment at scheduled times as specified in the configuration.
+The module will also generate videos of the environment at 0/3, 1/3, 2/3 and 3/3 of the total number of episodes as specified in the configuration.

 # Value Iteration and Policy Iteration